Zero-Waste Cooking – The Art of Eliminating Leftover or Wasted Food

 Win/win, no?

-Kitchen shortcut: Store chopped, sauteed onions in a freezer bag in the freezer.
+To eliminate onions turning bad, use this Kitchen shortcut: Store chopped, sauteed onions in a freezer bag in the freezer.

-Just be sure you label your foods & rotate through them quickly so they’re not forgotten or damaged by freezer-burn and wasted anyway!
+Just be sure you label your foods & rotate through them quickly so they’re not forgotten or damaged by freezer-burn and wasted anyway.

 Keep Track of Food Needing To Be Used